-- on self regulation provided this self regulation is given some form of recognition (and can thus be enforced) by the regulator. - They can also require that soft commissions used to pay for services that should be met out of fund's assets be incorporated in the calculation of the TER. - They can also require that the management company reimburses the fund of any soft commissions that were paid out of transaction costs paid by the fund and that did not benefit to the fund. - They can also require that soft commissions be formalized in some way (for example, they should be formalized by written arrangements and these arrangements should be communicated to the compliance officer of the asset management company).
+- They can also require that soft commissions used to pay for services that should be met out of fund's assets be incorporated in the calculation of the TER. - They can also require that the fund operator reimburses the fund of any soft commissions that were paid out of transaction costs paid by the fund and that did not benefit to the fund. - They can also require that soft commissions be formalized in some way (for example, they should be formalized by written arrangements and these arrangements should be communicated to the compliance officer of the Fund operator).